SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

 \subsection{Model-Based Manipulation Learning}

-In this subsection, we discuss how our system produces robotic manipulation actions to successfully accomplish a given task denoted as $\mathcal{T}$.
-For example, the robot may receive a task request from Sec.\ref{sec:IP} to open the microwave by $\theta$ degree.
-Note that the task request is the same as the action $a^{IP}$ defined in Sec.\ref{sec:IP}.
-We first guide the robot to accomplish the task $\mathcal{T}$ in the differential simulation.
+In this subsection, we discuss how our system produces robotic manipulation actions to accomplish a given task denoted as $\mathcal{T}$.
+For example, the robot may receive a task request from Sec.~\ref{sec:IP} to open the microwave by $\theta$ degree, which is the action $a^{IP}$ defined in Sec.~\ref{sec:IP} during the interactive perception stage.
+We first train the robot to accomplish the task $\mathcal{T}$ in the differential simulation.
 We then record these robotic manipulation sequences from the simulation denoted as $\{(s^{sim}_t,a^{sim}_t)\}_{t=0}^{T-1}$, and utilize these manipulation sequences to guide the robotic execution in the real-world.
-We create an algorithm table summarizing the detailed process in the project webpage~\href{https://sites.google.com/view/egci}{https://sites.google.com/view/egci}.

-\paragraph{Manipulation in the Simulation} Based on the modeling of the environment, we propose two-levels procedures to guide the robot in the simulation to reach the target goal $\mathcal{G}(\mathcal{T})$ which indicates the success of the task $\mathcal{T}$.
+\paragraph{Manipulation in the Simulation} Based on the modeling of the environment, we propose two-level procedures to guide the robot in the simulation to reach the target goal $\mathcal{G}(\mathcal{T})$ which indicates the success of the task $\mathcal{T}$.

 {\bf Object-centric setting}.
 The first level is to find a feasible path to reach the goal $\mathcal{G}(\mathcal{T})$ under the object-centric setting.
 In this setting, the robot is not loaded into the simulation and we would directly control the objects.
 We denote the state and the action in this object-centric setup to be $x_t$ and $u_t$.
-Here $x_t = [q_t, \dot{q}_t]$ which contains the object current joint value $q_t$ and the joint velocity $\dot{q}_t$. $u_t$ represents the external forces exerted directly control the objects.
+Here $x_t = [q_t, \dot{q}_t]$ which contains the object current joint value $q_t$ and the joint velocity $\dot{q}_t$. $u_t$ represents the external forces exerted directly to control the objects.

 We formulate the problem of finding a feasible path to reach the goal as an optimal control problem with the dynamic function denoted as $\mathcal{F}^{sim}$ and the cost function $l^o$ shown as below.
-Here $T$ is the maximul time step.
-We could find a solution tp the optimization problem leveraging the differentiable simulation.
-Detailed explanations are reported in the supplementary.
+Here $T$ is the maximal time step.

+We could find a solution to the optimization problem leveraging the differentiable simulation.
+Detailed explanations are reported in the supplementary material.
 We record the corresponding procedure sequences denoted as $\{x^{*}_t, u^{*}_t\}_{t=0}^{T-1}$.
-The sequences reflect how the corresponding objects should be transformed in order to successfully reach the goal $\mathcal{G}(\mathcal{T})$, which are used to guide robot actions at the next stage.
+The sequences reflect how the objects should be transformed in order to successfully reach the goal $\mathcal{G}(\mathcal{T})$, which are used to guide robot actions at the next level.